bajamircea/bajamircea.github.io/_posts/2022-12-22-concepts-history.markdown

 now have a container library with some algorithms, while Alex Stepanov thought he had an algorithm library with some containers.

-But other than the algorithms and containers it had documentation.
+But other than the algorithms and containers, it had documentation.
 And the documentation specified requirements on the types used with the generic library.